paliFrotan/ts-mars-console/README.md

 ## Issues

-Because of time constraints one bug is noticeable errorMessage doesn't show the collision but gives incorrect userMessage.
+Because of time constraints one bug is noticeable errorMessage doesn't show the collision.

+## Output expected for:

+5 5
+1 2 N
+LMLMLMLMM
+3 3 E
+MMRMMRMRRM

+1 3 N
+5 1 E